-Colorado Revised Statutes with Member Approved Plan Amendments
+Colorado Revised Statutes

+with Member Approved Plan Amendments

-TITLE 31 ARTICLES 30, 30.5 & 31
+Title 31 Articles 30, 30.5 & 31

-For complete information about plans and benefits administered by FPPA refer to FPPA Plan Brochures and the FPPA Rules and Regulations which may be found on www.FPPAco.org or by requesting copies from the contact information below.
+Attached are the Colorado Revised Statutes and Amendments pertaining to the plans and benefits administered by FPPA.
+For more information please also refer to the FPPA Plan brochures as well as the FPPA Rules and Regulations.
+The FPPA Plan brochures and Rules and Regulations may be viewed and/or downloaded from our web site at www.fppaco.org or by requesting copies from the address below.